Mikhail Vielgorsky: Friendship with Maria Sergeyevna Durnovo

-Mikhail Vielgorsky knew Maria Sergeyevna Durnovo (Griboyedova), skilled piano performer and sister of famous Russian writer Alexander Griboyedov.
+Mikhail Vielgorsky knew Maria Sergeyevna Durnovo (Griboyedova), a skilled piano performer and sister of famous Russian writer Alexander Griboyedov.
 According to the memoirs of Maria Durnovo: "Very often, the writer came to the sister's room.
 In the spring of 1823, whereas famed comedy remained a secret to public and majority of friends, Mikhail Vielgorsky, stumbled on several sheets of poem, written by the hand of Alexander Griboyedov, while assembling pages of sheet music on the piano of Maria Sergeyevna.
 Maria wanted to hide the accidentally discovered pages, but it was too late.
 The news of the new comedy rapidly spread around Moscow from the mouth of the well-known at the time musician".
 That poem was Woe from Wit, still considered to be "golden classic" in Russia and other Russian-speaking countries.

 Family

-The first wife of Mikhail Vielgorsky was the maid of honor the Empress of Russia, Princess Catherine Biron von Courland (1792–1813), the niece of the last Duke of Courland.
-This marriage was facilitated by Empress Maria Feodorovna.
-The wedding took place in February 1812 in the Great Church of the Winter Palace.
+The first wife of Mikhail Vielgorsky was Princess Catherine Biron von Courland (1792–1813), maid of honor the Empress of Russia, and the niece of the last Duke of Courland.
+This marriage was facilitated by Empress Maria Feodorovna, with the wedding taking place February 1812 in the Great Church of the Winter Palace.
 This marriage strengthened Vielgorsky's position at court.

 In the memoirs of a contemporary, Ekaterina Biron is described as a sweet, naive child who loved lace and outfits.
-After the wedding, the Vielgorskys moved to Moscow, and soon Patriotic War began.
-Fleeing from the enemy, they left for one of their estates.
-In January 1813, the Vielgorskys decided to return to St. Petersburg when Catherine was heavily pregnant.
-Their path lay through burnt-out Moscow.
-Having hardly reached Moscow, the Vielgorskys settled in the house of Prince Golitsyn, where Catherine died as a result of complications after childbirth, most likely puerperal fever.
-Their relative wrote about this tragedy.
+After the wedding, the Vielgorskys moved to Moscow, shortly before the Patriotic War began.
+Fleeing from the city during the french invasion, they left for one of their country estates.
+In January 1813, the Vielgorskys decided to return to Moscow whilst Catherine was heavily pregnant.
+Having hardly reached Moscow, the Vielgorskys settled in the house of Prince Golitsyn, where Catherine died as a result of complications arising during childbirth, most likely puerperal fever.
+Their relative wrote about this tragedy:

 The fate of poor Katisha can serve as a lesson for those who want to take advantage of it.
 Fearing to give birth far from Petersburg, that is, without the help of weak medicine, she embarked on a journey that cost her her life.
 The Vielgorskys drove out into the very muddy road, so Katisha arrived in Ryazan completely broken.
 During the ride, she felt the greatest suffering ...
 Even healthy men, arriving from Moscow, complain that they were all shaken.
 The unfortunate Vielgorsky had a very bad time.
 They somehow made it to Moscow, where the unfortunate woman suffered for forty hours and finally gave birth to a daughter.
 The day after the birth, she became delirious ...
 For six days she suffered and died without communion ...
 It is a pity for Michel, especially since he ascribes his misfortune to himself.